-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1 to 4 or 6 to 8, and this may affect your child's chance of being offered a place.
+If you do not provide the information required in the online form and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1 to 5, and this affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2026.

-Late Applications
+Late Applications3

-Late applications will be administered in accordance with your home Local Authority Primary Coordinated Admissions Scheme.
+Late applications will be administered in accordance with your home Local Authority Primary Co-ordinated Admissions Scheme.
 You are encouraged to ensure that your application is received on time.